Hubs-Foundation/hubs-docs/docs/faq.md

 ### Why do my magic link emails never arrive?

 DigitalOcean may be [blocking your SMTP for spam](https://docs.digitalocean.com/support/why-is-smtp-blocked/).
-In our testing, we found that DO inconsistently blocked port 587\.
+In our testing, we found that DO inconsistently blocked port 587.
 (This blockage could happen with any Kubernetes provider.)
 Check what ports your email provider supports for SMTP.
 The standard ports are 25, 465 and 587, but your Kubernetes provider may block those ports as a spam-fighting measure.
 If your email provider supports non-standard ports, use one of them.
 (For Scaleway, use port 2587.)
 Refer to these instructions for [How to check that your SMTP server is reachable](#checking-that-my-smtp-is-reachable-from-my-kubernetes-cluster).

-To fix this, start by updating your `input-values.yaml` file and change your SMTP\_PORT to **2587** (for example, for Scaleway).
+To fix this, start by updating your `input-values.yaml` file and change your SMTP_PORT to **2587** (for example, for Scaleway).

 This is similar to the [Beginner’s Guide, Step 12 Generate your config file](./beginners-guide-to-CE.html#12-generate-your-config-file), section c, iv, ii.
 However, **you are ONLY changing the SMTP port number.**  Don’t forget to  save the file in VS Code.